mas6y6/CipherOS/plugins.md

 ### `dependencies`

-If your plugin has dependencies from pypi you can specify them here and CipherOS will download them for you.
+If your plugin has dependencies from PyPi you can specify them here and CipherOS will download them for you.

 # Setting up the code

-So you need to import the `CipherAPI` and the `CipherPlugin` to get the API.
+You need to import the `CipherAPI` and the `CipherPlugin` to be able to register commands and build a plugin.

 ```py
 from cipher.plugins import CipherPlugin, CipherAPI
 ```

-This will import the `CipherPlugin` class which directly talks to CipherOS and the `CipherAPI` for the hintting.
+This will import the `CipherPlugin` class which directly talks to CipherOS and the `CipherAPI` for registering the plugin.
-For the actual class you would need to make a class on top of the parent class the `CipherPlugin` class like this:
+For the actual class you would need to make a child class of `CipherPlugin` class like this:

 ```py
 class ExamplePlugin(CipherPlugin):